 Weaver Road is not a road end that supports much in the way of public access.
 The primary concern is that of public safety in the vicinity of the drainage channel, and the limited width of the available beach area within the 66 ft.
 R.O.W.
-Comments from consultation suggest that improvements to the organization of the road end are warranted and our view is that a gate would be appropriate.
+Comments from consultation suggest that improvements to the organization of the road end are warranted.

-Improvements could also include guard rails on the drainage channel side of the road (west) extending north from the beach end and consideration of great signage to warn of the danagers created by the presence of the outflow channel and the dynamic nature of the beach in that location.
+Improvements could also include guard rails on the drainage channel side of the road (west) extending north from the beach end and consideration of great signage to warn of the dangers created by the presence of the outflow channel and the dynamic nature of the beach in that location.